-The 21st Gdańsk Shakespeare Festival will take place from 28th July to 6th August 2017.
+The 23rd Gdańsk Shakespeare Festival will took place from 26th July to 4th August 2019.

 So far, festival audiences have had a chance to appreciate nearly 400 plays and artistic events brought to the city by artists representing around 40 countries.
 Productions by the world’s greatest theatrical directors have been presented, among them: Peter Brook, Luk Perceval, Elizabeth LeCompte, Lew Dodin, Oskaras Koršunovas, Roberto Ciulli, Robert Sturua, Konstantin Bogomolov, Yoshihiro Kurita, Krzysztof Warlikowski, Jan Klata, Eimuntas Nekrošius, Silviu Purcărete, Romeo Castellucci to mention only a few of the most notable.
 Ever since it launched its activity, the Gdańsk Shakespeare Festival has been an international exchange and discussion platform for theatre admirers and creators.

 For many years now, an impressive educational programme within the Shakespeare Summer Academy has been offered to the youth from Poland and abroad.
 The programme facilitates young people’s interaction with the world’s top class theatre and its creators.

 Traditionally, also the ShakespeareOFF stream finds its way to the festival high seas, showcasing the latest quests and trends of the fringe theatre and confronting the achievements of acclaimed artists with those of the beginning ones.